Consensys/quorum-reporting/README.md

 # Quorum Reporting

-Quorum Reporting is a tool that indexes indexes blocks and transactions in a Quorum network and generates reports to give users insights into what is happening to their contracts.
+Quorum Reporting is a tool that indexes blocks and transactions in a Quorum network and generates reports to give users insights into what is happening to their contracts.

 It generates reports of the contract's state, allowing you to see how the contract changes and evolves